 On the left of the interface, you can see the full range of options housed within a navigation bar.

-In some cases, particularly on a mobile device, this sidebar might be hidden due to the smaller screen.
-If you can’t find the sidebar, just tap or press the 3 irregular bars to make it show up.
+I discovered that in some cases, particularly on a mobile device, this sidebar might be hidden due to the smaller screen.
+In order to find it, I had to tap or press the 3 irregular bars to make it show up.

 From this sidebar, you can go anywhere if you need something more specific.
 This is very helpful, especially for parents who aren’t too tech-savvy.